INL/BlackLab/site/docs/guide/corpus-query-language.md

 # Corpus Query Language

-BlackLab supports Corpus Query Language, a full-featured query language introduced by the IMS Corpus WorkBench (CWB) and also supported by the Lexicom Sketch Engine.
-It is a standard and powerful way of searching corpora.
+BlackLab supports Corpus Query Language, a full-featured query language introduced by the IMS Corpus WorkBench (CWB) and also supported by the Lexicom Sketch Engine, among several other corpus engines.
+It is a de-facto standard and powerful way of searching corpora.

 The basics of Corpus Query Language is the same in all three projects, but in there are a few minor differences in some of the more advanced features, as well as some features that are exclusive to some projects.
 For most queries however, this will not be an issue.